California Attorneys Skilled in Car Crash Cases

 Hire an Experienced Folsom Car Accident Lawyer

 If you were injured in an improper passing accident caused by a distracted or otherwise careless driver, you should retain an aggressive Folsom personal injury attorney.
-At Travis G. Black & Associates, our principal formerly worked in law enforcement and insurance, and he works hard to use what he knows for the benefit of his injured clients.
+At Travis Black Law, our principal formerly worked in law enforcement and insurance, and he works hard to use what he knows for the benefit of his injured clients.
 We provide skillful legal representation to accident victims throughout the California area.
 For a free consultation at our Folsom office, call us at 916-962-2896 or contact us online.